AP Top 25 Takeaways: Heisman race begins as Fields enters

 Not this year.

-Cowboys came into the game leading the nation in yards per play allowed at 4.05.
+The Cowboys came into the game leading the nation in yards per play allowed at 4.05.
 Other than a couple long runs by Cyclones star Breece Hall, defensive back Tre Sterling, linebacker Malcolm Rodriguez and the Pokes mostly held Iowa State in check.

-To be clear, this isn’t 2011 Alabama level defense, but the Cowboys make their opponents uncomfortable.
+To be clear, this isn’t 2011 Alabama-level defense, but the Cowboys make their opponents uncomfortable.

 “We haven’t made plays (in past years) like the ones we made today,” Gundy said.